Woosmap/geofencing-ios-sdk/README.md

 }
 ```

-Too keep our SDK up to date with user's data we need to call `didBecomeActive` in the proper AppDelegate method too.
+To keep our SDK up to date with user's data, we need to call `didBecomeActive` in the proper AppDelegate method too.
 ```swift
 func applicationDidBecomeActive(_ application: UIApplication) {
     WoosmapGeofencing.shared.didBecomeActive()